-The country has emerged from the worst effects of the COVID-19 pandemic, but now faces political uncertainty both locally and abroad, as well as potentially the worst 'cost of living crisis' in living memory.
-This will undoubtedly have a material effect on our financial plans, as well as affecting our staff and the families that we serve.
-In the 2022-23 academic year, we will continue to work to secure our students' future prospects for higher education and employment, and take advantage of the improved capacity and facilities as a result of the rebuilding project.
+The country is still in the grip of the worst 'cost of living crisis' in living memory.
+While inflation has receded, the inflated costs of many non-staff resources is having a material effect on our financial plans, as well as affecting our staff and the families that we serve.
+In the 2024-25 academic year, we will continue to work to secure our students' future prospects for higher education and employment and take advantage of the improved capacity and facilities.

-We will continue to ensure that there is a comprehensive plan for closing the 'COVID gap' in students' academic knowledge and understanding and in their social and personal development.
-Prioritisation of staffing and the additional funding provided by the Government's 'Catch-up Premium' will support personalised intervention where appropriate.
+We will continue to ensure that there is a comprehensive plan for closing the disadvantaged students' gap in academic outcomes and understanding and in their social and personal development.
+While the Government has done away with the National Tutoring Program, the school will continue to support personalised intervention where appropriate to secure the best possible academic outcomes for all our students.

-The expansion of the academy will continue beyond 2021-22 with the growth extending into the Sixth Form in 2022-23 and 2023-24.
-This will require further additional staffing resource to ensure an appropriate breadth of subject options can be maintained.
-Now that we have taken ownership of our new buildings, an ongoing site improvement plan will guide the strategic development of additional facilities and resources across the site, in addition to a plan to upgrade our legacy buildings.
-This will be funded from the revenue budget, bids to the Condition Improvement Fund and the proceeds from the sale to a development company of the caretaker's house and additional plot.
+We will continue to focus on our site improvement plan, which will guide the strategic development of additional facilities and resources across the site, in addition to a plan to upgrade and refresh our legacy buildings.
+This will be funded from the revenue budget, reserves held, bids to the Condition Improvement Fund and the proceeds from the sale to a development company of the caretaker's house and additional plot.